 A complex institutional architecture such as what we describe requires systems of fluid communication amongst all actors in the process.
 This implies setting up interactive networks of information/communication linking the locality with the municipality, the municipality with the region and the region with the administrative centre, using the possibilities provided by information technologies.
 Such networks would make it possible to: (i) significantly enhance the productivity of scarce highly-skilled resources, in what Pérez (1990) calls "low-cost intelligence distribution"; (ii) coordinate separate but complementary functions as a permanent process; (iii) provide ongoing feedback to ensure the timely identification of opportunities and early warning of problems that require action at a different level; (iv) make public management more transparent; (v) facilitate consensus-building in relationships amongst the different agents; (vi) enable links with technological and scientific systems that cannot be sustained locally; (vii) effectively assess the signals from external markets.
-It must period with an overall subsidy (Saraceno, 2000).
+It must be clear, however, that although it is no longer prohibitively expensive to gain access to equipment, effectiveness is critically dependent on progress made in organizational development, both in the public sphere and in local communities.